 Mr. Motsepe began his business career as a child when he would wake early to help his entrepreneurial father by selling liquor to mine workers at his father's shop.
 "I must have been about eight when my dad said one day, We make so much money when you're behind the counter you should take over the business when you grow up.
-But it was hard work, from 6am to 8pm.
-I soon realised I needed to choose a career that would keep me away from that shop!
+But it was hard work, from 6 am to 8 pm.
+I soon realized I needed to choose a career that would keep me away from that shop!
 That's how I came to decide when was only eight that I'd become a lawyer."He went on to earn a BA from Swaziland University and a LLB from Wits University.

 In 1994 he became the first black lawyer to be made a partner at the law firm Bowman Gilfillan, where he specialized in mining and business law before becoming restless.
 He then shifted to the mining industry.
 He Started a contract mining operation called Future Mining which provided various services to Vaal Reefs gold mine, now part of AngloGold.
 Unable to secure a loan, he ran his business from a briefcase for the first eight months.

 Mr. Motsepe formed African Rainbow Minerals (ARM) in 1997 and acquired a number of marginal shafts at Vaal Reefs in January 1998 on favourable financial terms, followed by the purchase of other marginal shafts owned by AngloGold in the Free State.